LGBTQ PEOPLE AND RELIGION

-Worldwide, fundamentalists of every major religion promote discrimination, intolerance and often hatred towards gay people.
-Because of religion, families are torn apart when misguided teachings conflict with the biologically determined sexuality of a child or parent.
-Countless gay people are raised in religious families and all experience a great deal of internal conflict and pain as they try to reconcile their own learned beliefs with the reality of who they are.
+Worldwide, fundamentalists of every major religion promote discrimination, hatred and often violence towards LGBTQ people.
+Because of religion, families are torn apart when misguided teachings conflict with the biologically determined sexual orientation and/or gender identity of a child or parent.
+Countless LGBTQ people are raised in religious families and experience a great deal of internal conflict and pain as they try to reconcile their own learned beliefs with the reality of who they are.

-The hypocrisy of the anti-gay teachings of the major religions truly must be exposed.
+The hypocrisy of the anti-LGBTQ teachings of the major religions truly must be exposed.
 Religious individuals should be critical of these teachings, as they perpetuate oppression, violence and pain throughout the world.
-However, it is mostly the incendiary rhetoric of hateful anti-gay, high profile religious leaders and organizations (Pat Robertson and Fred Phelps, as well as groups like Focus on the Family, Family Research Council, Traditional Values Coalition, and the Institute on Religion & Democracy) that promote the idea that religion and being gay are incompatible.
+However, it is mostly the incendiary rhetoric of hateful anti-gay, high profile religious leaders and organizations (Pat Robertson, the Westboro Baptist Church, as well as groups like Focus on the Family, Family Research Council, Traditional Values Coalition, and the Institute on Religion & Democracy) that promote the idea that religion and being LGBTQ are incompatible.
 Many religious organizations and denominations work to promote inclusion and acceptance.
 The Metropolitan Community Church is the worlds largest LGBTQ denomination, and churches, synagogues and other houses of worship around the country serve LGBT people of faith.*

 Below we present a breakdown of a few of the arguments that religious people use against gays.